rp729/07-Network-Programming/lab-5.md

 #### Lab 4B

-Create a UDP chat server using multicast \(IPv6\) to transmit to all clients.
+Create an IPv6 UDP chat server using multicast to transmit to all clients.

 Message strings should follow the following format: